Christy Clark: Early life and family

 Clark was born on October 29, 1965, in Burnaby, British Columbia, the daughter of Mavis Audrey (née Bain) and Jim Clark.
 Her father was a teacher and a three-time candidate for the legislative assembly, and her mother, who was born in Glasgow, Scotland, was a marriage and family therapist in Vancouver.
 On June 8, 2016, Clark recounted that, as a 13-year-old girl on her way to work at her first job, she was forcibly grabbed and pulled into some bushes; she also shared that she had been subject to other sexual offences throughout her life and that she had not felt able to share this until a campus sexual assault bill proposed by the Green Party came up.

 Clark graduated from Burnaby South Senior Secondary before attending Simon Fraser University (SFU), the Sorbonne in France and the University of Edinburgh in Scotland to major in political science and religious studies.
 She did not graduate from any post-secondary institution.

 In 2001, Clark gave birth to her only child, Hamish Marissen-Clark, with then husband Mark Marissen.
 Clark was the second woman in Canadian history to give birth to a child while serving as a cabinet minister, after Pauline Marois, then a Quebec provincial minister, in 1985.

 Early political career

+Political beginnings

+Clark was active in student politics while at SFU, and in 1987 was elected president of the campus Young Liberals.
+In 1989, she was elected student president, but her election was voided after the opposition charged she broke campaign rules.

+Clark served as a political staffer for the BC Liberal Party during its time in opposition, and in 1993, moved to Ottawa to serve as an aide to then-transport minister Doug Young.
+She returned to BC in 1996 after new leader Gordon Campbell invited her to run for office.